iotaledger/inx-tendercoo/README.md

 ## Config

 - Environment variables:
   - `COO_PRV_KEY` specifies the Ed25519 private key (according to [RFC 8032](https://datatracker.ietf.org/doc/html/rfc8032), i.e. any 32-byte string) for the current validator in hex-encoding.
 This private key is used to sign the produced milestones.
+- Config file:
+  - `tendermint.root` specifies the root folder for Tendermint to store its config and keep its database.
+  - `tendermint.logLevel` specifies the logging level of the Tendermint Core in ASCII.
+It cannot be lower than the global log level (e.g. a Tendermint log level of `DEBUG` does not add more verbosity when the global level is `INFO`).
+  - `tendermint.genesisTime` specifies the time the Tendermint blockchain started or will start in Unix time using seconds.
+If validators are started before this time, they will sit idle until the time specified.
+  - `tendermint.chainID` specifies the identifier of the Tendermint blockchain.
+Every chain must have a unique ID.
+The ChainID must be less than 50 characters.
+  - For each validator with `$NAME`:
+    - `tendermint.validators.$NAME.pubKey` specifies the consensus key of the validator.
+    - `tendermint.validators.$NAME.power` specifies the voting power of the validator.
+    - `tendermint.validators.$NAME.address` specifies the IP address and port of the validator.